Some pictures of Karlsruhe and its metropolitan region © Nico Brähler & Max Hagelstein

 For those who prefer staying in Karlsruhe there are quite a few attractions: The Zentrum für Kunst und Medientechnologie (ZKM) houses a very unique media and contemporary art museum, comparable with the Centre Pompidou in Paris, and is always worth a visit.
 Parts of the conference will take place there.
 There is also the State Art Gallery (Staatliche Kunsthalle) which shows masterpieces from various periods.
 The Karlsruhe Palace houses the Baden State Museum (Badisches Landesmuseum) with a good exhibition section on local culture and history (which includes the democratic Baden Revolution 1848/49) and its park and botanical garden is an attraction on its own.

-As Karlsruhe is a planned recidence town which was founded in 1715, its main historical buildings are (neo)classicist.
+As Karlsruhe is a planned recidence town which was founded in 1715, its main historical buildings are (neo-)classicist.
 Thomas Jefferson sent a sketch of Karlsruhe’s fan-shaped layout to Pierre L’Enfant, who used it later on as a source of inspiration in designing the shape of Washington D.C.
 The old medieval residence is located further away, in Karlsruhe-Durlach.
 That is also where the hill overlooking the city is located, the Turmberg.
 It offers a restaurant and a panoramic view over the Rhine valley.

 The city centre of Karlsruhe is filled with restaurants and cafés and has a pleasant atmosphere especially in the warm and sunny summer time.
 We will make recommendations available shortly.

 Weather in Karlsruhe during the summer can reach temperatures of 35°C (95°F), but those are the extremes and are only reached on the hottest days.
-Expect the weather to be about 20°C to 25°C in late July.

 Germany uses a power plug type F, which can be different from those used in your country.
 Some hotels may be able to help with power adapters, but the optimal solution would be to bring your own.